 After Tupac’s release from Prison as a Deathrow Artist, the stage was set for an explosive conflict as the separate interests involved merged into a toxic cocktail that would eventually lead first to Tupac’s murder, followed by Biggie’s barely six months after..

-Join us for Part 2 as we look at the Tupac murder revealing the evidence and conclusion of the Murder Rap Taskforce on the identity of his Killer.
+Join us for Part 2 as we look at the Tupac murder revealing the evidence and conclusion of the Murder Rap Taskforce on the identity of Tupac’s Killer as the mystery of what really happened between Tupac and Biggie unravels.